vtboyarc/finetuning/README.md

 ## After fine tuning
 in: mlx-examples/lora
-copy the adapters.npz from the mlx-examples/lora directory This is the results of your fine tuning you ran above!
+copy the adapters.npz from the mlx-examples/lora directory.
+This is the results of your fine tuning you ran above!

  python lora.py \
  --model /Users/adamcarter/Desktop/finetuning/mistral \